Trump's attorney general pick is about to come face to face with decades-old allegations of racism

 Miller was confident Sessions had the support to be confirmed, adding that former Sen. Arlen Specter of Pennsylvania later said his vote against Sessions in the 1980s was a mistake.

-Sessions, who is generally well-liked in the Senate, didn’t receive the same sort of backlash as Bannon’s appointment from Democrats in Congress.
+Sessions, who is generally well-liked in the Senate, didn’t receive the same sort of backlash as Bannon’s appointment from Democrats in Congress when he was announced late last year.

 Sen. Richard Blumenthal of Connecticut called Sessions a “respected colleague” who “expects the same exacting, serious scrutiny that any other Attorney General nominee would receive.”
 Vermont Sen. Patrick Leahy, the ranking Democratic member of the Senate Judiciary Committee, said citizens “deserve” to know about Sessions’ record “at the public” confirmation hearing.